Eslene/ECS_test_backend/README.md

 For any given basket, catalogue and offers your solution should return the sub-total, discount and total, all accurate to at least two decimal places.
 Prices can be returned as floating point numbers.

 I have used Python 3.6 to complete this test.
-I have created a class called ShoppingBasket which defines an __init__() method along with instances.
+I have created a class called ShoppingBasket which defines an __init__() method and other methods along with instances.